choplin/pg-jsonpath/README.md

 ## About

-This extension is a wrapper of JavaScript implementation of [JSONPath - XPath for JSON](http://goessner.net/articles/JsonPath/).
+This extension is a wrapper of JavaScript implementation of [JSONPath](http://goessner.net/articles/JsonPath/).

 ## Dependency